 People may believe that an inpatient program at a drug rehabilitation center is the only place where they need to be.
 However, everyone’s needs are different, and therefore, depending on the severity of their addictions and/or mental illness, and other factors, the right treatment program will be chosen to help you recover successfully.

-What Is An Intensive Outpatient Program?
+What is an Intensive Outpatient Program?

-What Are The Benefits of An IOP?
+What Are The Benefits of Intensive Outpatient Programs?

 Case Management Services